 He has received many awards for his books and projects, including the Brendan Gill Prize, the Innovative Use of Archives Award, the IPPY Outstanding Book of the Year Award, The International Book Award for Best New Fiction, a Media That Matters Award, three American Institute for Graphic Arts (AIGA) Book awards, two Type Director’s Club (TDC) awards, The International Book Design Award, a Best of the Best Award from the New York Book Show, a National Indie Book Award, a Next Generation Indie Book Award, an STA (Society of Typographic Arts) Special Recognition Award, and a Prix Arts Electronica Award.
 He’s received grants and fellowships from the National Endowment for the Arts, New York State Council for the Arts, New York State Foundation for the Arts, the Rockefeller Foundation, the Ford Foundation, the Greenwall Foundation, the Furthermore Foundation, the Puffin Foundation and others.
-In 2016 he was honored by the Center for Book Arts for his “pioneering work” and for “extending the field of book arts to the broader worlds of contemporary art and literature.”
+In 2016 he was honored by the Center for Book Arts “for being an innovator and boundary breaker” and for “extending the field of book arts to the broader worlds of contemporary art and literature.”
+In 2019 he was awarded the Ladislav Sutnar Prize (Czech Republic) “for his pioneering work in visual literature and design.”
+The annual Lifetime Achievement award is named after the Czech-American design pioneer considered a “father of modern information design.”